stevearrants/style-guide/docs/everyone.md

 ## Linking
 Links should be clear, descriptive, and meaningful.
 Don't add links just because they're available.
 Make each link count!
 Lead into each link with a description so that users can decide if that link is useful to them.
+See [Best Practices: Link](linksbp.md)s for more information.